Quetzalcoatlus: Classification

 When describing Quetzalcoatlus in 1975, Douglas Lawson and Crawford Greenewalt opted not to assign it to a clade more specific than Pterodactyloidea, though comparisons with Arambourgiania (then Titanopteryx) from Jordan had been drawn earlier that year.
 In 1984, Lev Alexandrovich Nessov erected the subfamily Azhdarchinae within Pteranodontidae to contain Azhdarcho, Quetzalcoatlus, and Titanopteryx.
 Unaware of that subfamily, in the same year, Kevin Padian erected the family Titanopterygiidae to accommodate Quetzalcoatlus and Titanopteryx, defining it based on the length and general morphology of the cervical vertebrae.
 Two years later, in 1986, noting commonalities not only in contained genera but in diagnostic features, he rendered Titanopterygiidae a junior synonym of Azhdarchinae, elevating the latter to family level and forming the family Azhdarchidae.
 In 2003, the clade Azhdarchoidea was defined by David Unwin.
 Azhdarchids were determined to form a clade, Neoazhdarchia, with Tapejaridae.
 Montanazhdarcho from North America and Zhejiangopterus from China were incorporated into Azhdarchidae.
 In the supplementary material for their 2014 paper describing Kryptodrakon progenitor, Andres, James Clark and Xing Xu named a new subfamily, Quetzalcoatlinae, of which Quetzalcoatlus is the type genus.

 The relationship between Quetzalcoatlus and other giant azhdarchids, like Arambourgiania and Hatzegopteryx, is not certain.
 In 2021, Brian Andres recovered them as sister taxa, with Arambourgiania being the sister taxon of Quetzalcoatlus and Hatzegopteryx being slightly more basal.
-However, Rodrigo V. Pêgas and colleagues, in 2022, instead recovered Quetzalcoatlus as part of one of two quetzalcoatline branches, alongside Cryodrakon; the other giant azhdarchid genera were recovered on the other branch.
+However, Rubi V. Pêgas and colleagues, in 2022, instead recovered Quetzalcoatlus as part of one of two quetzalcoatline branches, alongside Cryodrakon; the other giant azhdarchid genera were recovered on the other branch.
 A similar dichotomy was recovered by Leonardo Ortiz David and colleagues that same year, with the inclusion of Thanatosdrakon as Quetzalcoatlus sister genus.

 The first of the below cladograms shows the results recovered by Andres in 2021, and the second shows the results recovered by Ortiz David and colleagues in 2022.